-Proposals submitted by December 31 will be reviewed by mid-January, 2019.
+Proposals submitted by March 31 will be reviewed by mid-April, 2019.

 The U.S. Embassy Riga’s Small Grants Program was initiated as a flexible mechanism to enable the U.S. Embassy to support initiatives that contribute to more open and competitive political and economic systems and the protection of human rights.
 The Embassy adheres to U.S. Government rules and regulations pertaining to grants administration.
 Questions related to US Embassy Riga’s Small Grants Program may be referred to the Embassy’s Public Affairs Section at email@example.com or +371 6710 7109.